“Above all, music must move the heart…” C. P. E. Bach

 The purpose of the Society for Eighteenth-Century Music is to promote the study and performance of music of the eighteenth century.
 The Society provides a forum where scholars and performers can further their knowledge of music, history and interrelated arts of the period and serves as a resource to facilitate and encourage collaboration.

-Please visit our website for more information about this and other events of the 2024–2025 season.
+Please visit our website for more information about the events of the 2024–2025 season.

 HAYDN: Online Journal of the Haydn Society of North America